VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

     frequency domain calculation that will be invertable to a time-domain response.

+The whole purpose is to construct a time domain response without having to run the time domain response analysis.

+Do a frequency domain calculation to determ

+Looks at the modes, comes up with a set of frequency bands that are spaced such as to avoid aliasing.

+Aliasing is when the result past the finish time overlaps the intial signal.

+As you do the frequency domain analysis, the closer you put the frequency steps together the longer

+Saying the mode amplitude needs to decay fast enough that the mode is 1/1000 of original before looping back.

     :param dc\:modalfreqs: |modalfreqs|
     :param dc\:temporal_decay_divisor: |temporal_decay_divisor|
     :param dc\:spectral_decay_divisor: |spectral_decay_divisor|